Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 To run a node on a server with Ubuntu, you need a Debian package.

-   - `Download the Mainnet Debian package <https://distribution.mainnet.concordium.software/deb/concordium-mainnet-node_3.0.2_amd64.deb>`_
+   - `Download the Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_4.0.11_amd64.deb>`_

-      - SHA256 checksum of the download: :substitution-code:`|node-deb-package-checksum|`
+      - SHA256 checksum of the download: ``ad418857eb27ca17b0747198f91a1bee89728ba91d0d14965fa614af23d9d0f6``
-      - :ref:`Verification instructions <verification-node-debian-package>`

    To learn how to run a node with Ubuntu, see :ref:`Run a node on a server with Ubuntu <run-node-ubuntu>`.

-Docker-Linux
+Linux-Docker
 ------------

-.. _concordium-docker-package-download:
+.. _concordium-docker-package-download-testnet:

 Download the full suite for running a node on Linux using Docker.
 The suite contains Concordium Node, Concordium Client and cargo-concordium.

-   - `Download the Mainnet suite for Linux <https://distribution.mainnet.concordium.software/tools/linux/concordium-software-linux-3.0.2-0-mainnet.tar.gz>`_
+   - `Download the Testnet suite for Linux <https://distribution.testnet.concordium.com/tools/linux/concordium-software-linux-4.0.11-0-testnet.tar.gz>`_

-      - SHA256 checksum of the download: ``733600b800f7a184152453a5aa52f6d0d50101a698804a957eb82c47ff2396f8``
+      - SHA256 checksum of the download: ``0978b1fdbb201dd99b7b8c2ee99f66d616a93ee22a2ef3e384e86dadd0a7051b``

 To learn how to run a node with Docker, see :ref:`Run a node with Docker <run-a-node>`.

 Windows
 -------

-To run a node on Windows, you need a Windows Installer package.
+To run a node on Windows, you need a Windows Installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

-   - `Download the Mainnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-3.0.2.msi>`_
+   - `Download the Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-4.0.11-0.msi>`_

-To learn how to run a node on Windows, see :ref:`Run and manage a node on Windows <run-node-windows>`
+To learn how to run a node on Windows, see :ref:`Run and manage a node on Windows <run-node-windows>`.

 Mac
 ---

 To run a node on macOS, you need a macOS installer package.

-   - `Download the Mainnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.2.pkg>`_
+   - `Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-4.0.11-1.pkg>`_

 To learn how to run a node on Mac, see :ref:`Run and manage a node on macOS  <run-node-macos>`.